-Our expert, fully-qualified guides are there to ensure that this breathtaking flight is carried out with all the necessary safety measures in place so that you can concentrate on taking in the views as you float effortlessly on the moving air currents.
+Our expert, fully qualified guides ensure that this breathtaking flight is carried out with all the necessary safety measures in place.
+You can concentrate on taking in the views as you float effortlessly on the moving air currents.

 All pilots hold officially recognised Tandem licenses (CAA and SAHPA) and operate on a commercial level on a daily basis.
 Our Pilots are also internationally qualified.
 During the winter months here in Cape Town, some of our pilots travel to Europe and fly tandems professionally in Austria, Switzerland, France and the Czech Republic.